Visualize, discover, and act on your LinkedIn Ads marketing campaign data with metrics and metric dashboards!

 You can select up to 5 metrics each time you visit this page.
 If you want to learn more about a metric, click the information button (see below) to see a brief metric definition, a list of available dimensions, and the metric formula.
 For more detailed information, click the link to go to its information page in MetricHQ.

 - Click Add metrics.

-- If this is your first time adding metrics for LinkedIn Ads, or if you’ve been here before but want to use a different account this time, click Add new account.
+- If this is your first time adding metrics for LinkedIn Ads, click Add new account.

 - Enter your LinkedIn login credentials and click Sign In.

 Note: The next time you add LinkedIn Ads instant metrics, you won’t need to enter your LinkedIn credentials.
 That’s because we assume you want to use the same account as before and skip those steps.
 However, if you want to connect to a different account, before clicking “Add metrics”, click the account connection in the top right of the window (see below) and either select an alternate, existing account or click “Add new account”.

 That's all there is to it!
 You just added LinkedIn Ads instant metrics to your account.
 If you added them from the navigation sidebar or from your Metric List page, they're added to your list of metrics.
 If you added them from an open dashboard, they're added to the dashboard and to your list of metrics.